pjf/exobrain/README.md

     $ cpanm Exobrain

+Note that Exobrain has many dependencies.
+If you're feeling hungry, this would be a good time to go out for a meal or find a snack.

-You now have exobrain installed!
+When you return, you'll find that you have exobrain installed!
 However to use it properly, you'll want to manage it with `ubic`.

 **Step 2: Configure ubic**